 - Older children did tend to find their family special, but only in the sense that they felt they were closer than most families they knew.

-At the end of the day, all research points to children having happy and healthy lives as much in an LGBT home as a straight one.
+All research points to children having happy and healthy lives as much in an LGBT+ home as a straight one.

-Outside of a fostering agency, there are a number of organisations which offer support to the LGBT fostering community.
-Fosterline, Stonewall, New Family Social and BAAF, but to name a few.
-They provide advice, but also offer space social spaces for LGBT fosterers and to the children so that they know there are other families like them out there.
+Outside of a fostering agency, there are a number of organisations who support the LGBT+ fostering community.
+New Family Social, Fosterline, Stonewall and BAAF, to name a few.
+They provide advice, but also offer social spaces for LGBT+ foster carers and children to use.
+It provides them with an opportunity to know there are other families like them out there.

-Overall, becoming a foster carer is not restricted by being a part of the LGBT community and so this should not stop you from following a fostering path if that is what you want to do!
+Overall, becoming a foster carer is not restricted by being a part of the LGBT+ community.
+This should not stop you from following a fostering path if that is what you want to do!